-The results are discussed in the following sequence: the number of aircraft noise events recorded by the NMT; maximum noise levels of aircraft noise events; the noise climate at the site, including aircraft noise, residual noise, and total noise; putting the noise climate into context.
+The results are discussed in the following sequence: the number of aircraft noise events recorded by the NMT; maximum noise levels of aircraft noise events; the noise climate at the site, including aircraft noise, total noise and residual noise; putting the noise climate into context; and the contribution of different types of aircraft to the aircraft noise level at the site.

-The results of the data gathered during the survey are displayed in Figures 3 to 7 below and are also summarised in the Table in section 5, on page 9.
+The results of the data gathered during the survey are displayed in Figures 3 to 7 below and are also summarised in the Table in section 6 of this report.